elixir-cloud-aai/cloud-components/.github/ISSUE_TEMPLATE/another-issue.md

 ---
 name: Another issue
 about: Any issue that is neither a bug nor a feature request
-title: ''
+title: ""
-labels: 'status: new'
+labels: "status: new"
 assignees: git-anurag-hub
 ---

 **Please describe your issue.**